Children attending mainstream schools

 - Have children who get free school meals.

 If you would like to check if your child is entitled to a free travel pass, please contact us by filling in our online Travel Pass enquiry form.
 We will aim to get back to you within 5 working days.
 Please note that your waiting time may be longer during busy periods.

 If you are considered low income and your child goes to a faith school, they may be able to get a free school travel pass if they live in a parish belong to that school.

 Our list of parishes and the schools they belong to will help you decide if this applies to you.

-If you think that your child may be eligible for a free school travel pass, please contact Integrated Transport Unit on 01942 489685.
+If you think that your child may be eligible for a free school travel pass, please contact us by filling in our Travel Pass enquiry form.

 If you attend full time courses at college or sixth form, you may be eligible for a reimbursement of up to £50 per academic year if you meet certain criteria.
 The criteria can be found in the Post 16 Transport Policy.